Downloading, Visualizing and Preprocessing Sentinel-2 Data in SNAP

 RGB Exploration

-Figure 5: illustration for sampling navigation in SNAP
+Figure 4: illustration for sampling navigation in SNAP

 Sentinel-2 Multispectral data has 13 bands which can span from the 443nm to 2190nm on the electromagnetic scale.
 Any visual representation of a multispectral image (MSI) however can only display three bands at any time, using the Red, Green and Blue colour signatures.
 It is thus possible to change and manipulate the bands used to understand more about the landscape or focus of the image.

 To do this, open an RGB Image Window either by right clicking the file name and scrolling to Open RGB Image Window or by higlighting the product then following the path: Window -> Open RGB Image Window.
 A popup will appear which outlines the current orientation of bands to colours.
 A true colour image can be illustrated by matching red: band 4, green: band 3 and blue: band 2 (This should be the default dropdown).
-Click Ok and wait as the RGB image loads.
+Click ok and wait as the RGB image loads.
 To save this colour composite as a band, check the box next to Store RGB channels as virtual bands in current product.
 This option is useful when you need to toggle quickly between two composites.
 Otherwise, the composite will be displayed as a tab in the main window.
 Play around with the possible colour combinations and think about what the arrangements are telling you.

 Resampling to Increase Usefulness

-Figure 6:Error message for band combinations
+Figure 8:Error message for band combinations

-All bands in the Sentinel-2 product are not of equal resolution, so you may have had trouble combining some bands in your exploration (Figure 6).
+All bands in the Sentinel-2 product are not of equal resolution, so you may have had trouble combining some bands in your exploration (Figure 8).
 This is a problem as it restricts analyses and visualization techniques.
 To combat this, resampling of the bands is conducted using the following steps:

 1. Navigate to the resampling tool using the path: Raster -> Geometric -> Resampling.